|

 Lehigh Valley, Pennsylvania

-a camp devoted to Middle Eastern music and dance with some of the most
+at a camp devoted to Middle Eastern music and dance with some

-accomplished musicians in the eastern United States gave attendees a
+of the most accomplished musicians in the eastern United States

-experience of reuniting with old friends was greatly enhanced by
+personal experience of reuniting with old friends was

 All